Tata Avinya

-Tata Avinya is a car brand, concept electric SUV designed by Indian automaker Tata Passenger Electric Mobility Limited (TPEML).
+Tata Avinya is a concept electric SUV designed and developed by Indian automaker Tata Passenger Electric Mobility (TPEM).
 It was unveiled on 29 April 2022 in Mumbai.
 This concept is the first car model to be based on the company's "Gen 3 architecture".

-Avinya is the first one of the new breed of electric vehicles by TEPM, which is set to be introduced in the market by 2025.
+Avinya is a new brand of premium electric vehicles by Tata, developed on a Freelander platform developed by Chery, which is set to be introduced in the market by 2027.

 Naming

 The word Avinya, derived from the Sanskrit language, means 'innovation' and 'Beauty'.
 Avinya, which also has 'in' in its letters, supposedly represents its Indian roots.

 Design

 The concept, originally inspired by a catamaran, is claimed to be based on a human-centric design and the company claims that the concept has a versatility of a SUV and the comfort of a MPV.Martin Uhlarik is the head of design of this car.

 The concept is the first model to be based on the "Gen 3 architecture", which is the design language of the company that is entirely focused on electric vehicles.The concept also focuses on incorporating sustainable materials in its interiors.